MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-Sounding_Brush_review.md

 ### Mappings
-The Sounding Brush most commonly utilises a series explicit mapping strategies in a ‘one-to-one’ relationship (6).
+The Sounding Brush most commonly utilises a series of explicit mapping strategies in a ‘one-to-one’ relationship (6).
 In the image below, this is demonstrated by any arrow which begins at one performance action and arrives at one synthesis input without any splitting off or being influenced by another arrow.
 In our case, the Y coordinate of the pen on the tablet could be mapped to the frequency of a sinusoidal wave, for example.

 Generative mappings are employed in the more 'textural' brushes - Particles and Crackling.
 The gesture of painting with these brushes controls some elements of the sound generation but others are controlled by generating random values which also evolve over time.
 This can also be considered a 'one-to-many' mapping strategy as one action affects multiple synthesis parameters.
 <br>